papilocollanso/incomeTracker/README.md

 # incometracker

-A web app for displaying incoe and expenses in a sorted order by date.
+A web app for displaying income and expenses in a sorted order by date.

  Features
- - simple and good design
+ - simple and good designs
  - sorted in descending order by date.
  - tracks amount used in dollars.